bitst0rm-pub/Formatter/README.md

 ```

 - Essentially for the `def format(self, text)` function:

 ```py
 cmd = common.set_fix_cmds(cmd, self.uid)
 proc = common.exec_cmd(cmd, self.pathinfo['cwd'])
 ```

 ### 4. Send pull requests:
-Customized modules that have not yet been integrated into Formatter will be erased by any Formatter updates.
+Customized modules that have not yet been integrated into Formatter will be wiped out by any Formatter updates via Package Control.
 Consider downloading Formatter directly from this repository instead of installing it through Package Control.
 The downside is that you'll need to manually update it.

 ## License